Barrow75/Computer_System_Architecture/Flip-Flops/README.md

       > Clock Input: When to store it
 - One Output: <br>
       > Q output: Stored value that doesnt change until next clock

+# JK Flip Flop
+- A type of flip flop that stores 1 bit and eiminates the invalid state found in the SR flip flop
+- Three Inputs: <br>
+      > J = Set input (S in the SR Flip Flip) <br>
+      > K = Reset input (R in the SR flip flop) <br>
+      > clk = clock input

+- One output: <br>
+      > Q = output (stored bit)

+- Solves the SR flip flop problem; since in an SR flip flop if R = 1 and R = 1 is invalid the JK flip flop replaces the invalid state
+- Used in binary counters, digital clocks, timers
+- Why use an SR over a JK: <br>
+      - SR is simpler, faster and cheaper <br>
+      - Good enough for simple circuits <br>
+      - SR flip flops are like basic on and off switches <br>
+      - JK flip flops are like smart switches